gbevin/SendMIDI/README.md

-  ss    number         Send Song Select with song number (0-127) tun                  Send Tune Request mpe   zone range     Send MPE Configuration for zone (1-2) with range (0-15) raw   bytes          Send raw MIDI from a series of bytes -h  or  --help       Print Help (this message) and exit --version            Print version information and exit
+  ss    number         Send Song Select with song number (0-127) tun                  Send Tune Request mpe   zone range     Send MPE Configuration for zone (1-2) with range (0-15) mpetest              Send a sequence of MPE messages to test a receiver raw   bytes          Send raw MIDI from a series of bytes -h  or  --help       Print Help (this message) and exit --version            Print version information and exit